 As the months of inpatient rehab followed, so did our skilled nurse training to provide for her care.
 It was all so surreal.
 Her care is still fully dependent, 24/7 but she is working diligently on gaining more independence.

-Neurological reconnections are enhanced due to a rigorous exercise regime and her Stim Bike.
-She has regained 30 of her 40 pound post injury weight loss and looks leaner and stronger then ever.
-She has radically changed her diet omitting neuro transition blockers like pesticides, gluten, inflammatory and genetically modified foods, dairy, sugar to name a few.
+Neurological re-connections are enhanced due to a rigorous exercise regime and her FES “Stim” Bike.
+She has regained 30 of her 40 pound post injury weight loss and looks healthier and stronger then ever.
+She has radically changed her diet omitting neurotoxins like pesticides, gluten, yeast and fluoride.
+Inflammatory and genetically modified foods, dairy, & sugar are also eliminated.
 Excitotoxin food additives like MSG and aspartame have been linked to cellular degeneration in the brain.